clemens-k/learn-podman/README.md

 This educational content is provided under the MIT License.
 See LICENSE file for details.

+## Disclaimer

+Most of the information presented in this repo is collected and summarized by Claude Sonnet 4, so please take any information with a grain of salt.
+If you find wrong information, please create an issue or pull request!

 ---

 _This is a living learning repository.
 Contributions, improvements, and feedback are always